 c.
 When doing so, we get

 c = √(a² + b²).
 This is just an extension of the Pythagorean theorem and often is not associated with the name hypotenuse formula.

 Notice the sides of a triangle have a certain degree of gradient or slope.
 We can use the slope calculator to determine the slope of each side.
-In a right triangle the sides that form the right angle will have slopes whose product is -1.
-The formula for slope if you wish to calculate by hand is
+In a right triangle, the sides that form the right angle will have slopes whose product is -1.
+The formula for slope, if you wish to calculate by hand, is:

 (y₂ - y₁)/(x₂ - x₁)